magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ```

 WOW, I don't know about you, but anytime I see this magic at work, I
-would kiss any single CLJ/CLJS contributor.
-No way that anybody could
+would kiss any CLJ/CLJS contributor one by one.
+No way that anybody
-convince me to that there is something better than CLJ/CLJS on the
+could convince me to that there is something better than CLJ/CLJS on
-planet.
+the web planet.

-## Back to earth
+## Back on Earth

 OK, we had enough magic for now.
-Let's came back on the earth to
+Let's came back on Earth to update
-update the `modern-cljs.login` namespace as well by using the that
+the `modern-cljs.login` namespace by using those magics.
-magics.

 Open the `login.cljs` source file living in the `src/cljs/modern_cljs`
-directory and to start updating it while the IFDE is running:
+directory to start updating it while the IFDE is running:

 ```clj
 (ns modern-cljs.login